fabric8io/fabric8-docker/README.md

 * `ADMIN_PASSWORD`: the admin password to use (default: `admin`)
 * `DOCKER_HOST`: the URI to the Docker REST endpoint.
 This is necessary if you want to manage Docker containers from your Docker container :) (default: `tcp://172.17.42.1:4243`)

-If you are on OS X then see [How to use Docker on OS X](DockerOnOSX.md).

-e.g. to startup 5 Fabric8 instances; each will get their own IP address etc:

-    docker run -d -P fabric8/fabric8
-    docker run -d -P fabric8/fabric8
-    docker run -d -P fabric8/fabric8
-    docker run -d -P fabric8/fabric8
-    docker run -d -P fabric8/fabric8

 You can then run **docker attach** or **docker logs** to get the logs at any time.

 Run  **docker ps** to see all the running containers or **docker inspect $containerID** to view the IP address and details of a container